Paulo Oliveira: Eibar

 On 17 July 2017, Oliveira moved to SD Eibar on a four-year contract; in the process, the €3.5 million transfer fee paid for his services became the Spanish club's highest ever, whilst Sporting remained entitled to 30% of his rights and a rebuy option after the first three years.
 He finished his first season in La Liga with 26 games, as his team finished in ninth place.

 Oliveira scored his only goal in the Spanish top division on 17 August 2019, but he also put on past his own net in the 2–1 away defeat against RCD Mallorca.
 The following 4 January, he was dismissed at the end of a 1–0 loss at Valencia CF.

 Braga

 Oliveira returned to his country after Eibar's relegation, signing a four-year deal at S.C.
 Braga on 28 June 2021.
 He scored his first goal for the club on 26 September, opening a 1–1 draw at C.D.
 Santa Clara.

+On 20 May 2025, aged 33, Oliveira renewed his expiring contract for a further season.

 International career

 Oliveira earned 46 caps for Portugal at youth level, including 23 for the under-21s.
-He made his only appearance for the full side on 31 March 2015, starting in a 0–2 friendly defeat against Cape Verde in Estoril.
+He made his only appearance for the full side on 31 March 2015, starting in a 2–0 friendly defeat against Cape Verde in Estoril.

+Personal life

+Oliveira was cousin to fellow footballer Afonso Rodrigues.